aws-samples/aws-net-guides/RuntimeSupport/dotnet7/Readme.md

 ### AWS Toolkit for Rider

 The [AWS Toolkit for Rider](https://aws.amazon.com/rider/) is an open source plug-in for the [JetBrains Rider](https://www.jetbrains.com/rider/) IDE that makes it easier to create, debug, and deploy .NET applications on Amazon Web Services.
 The Toolkit supports creating a new AWS App Runner service to manage containers, which can host .NET 6 applications.
-Follow the [documentation](https://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/creating-service-apprunner.html) to setup.
+Follow the documentation [here](https://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/creating-service-apprunner.html) to setup.
 Note, select the "ECR/ECR public" option (image source) for .NET applications.

 ### AWS Toolkit for Visual Studio Code